 Class Ii Hitches

-Class II hitches are for moderate towing needs.
-They can tow up to 3,500 pounds.
-These hitches are great for small boats or campers.
+Class II hitches work for moderate towing.
+They tow up to 3,500 pounds.
+These are great for small boats or campers.

 - Weight Capacity: Up to 3,500 lbs